How to Make an Art Portfolio for College: Top Tips and Expert Advice for Art School Applicants

 Showcasing Creativity & Uniqueness

-Your finished piece is only half the story.
+Your final work is only half the story.

 Show how you got there: